 Opener: As students enter the room, they will immediately pick up and begin working on the opener – Instructional Strategy - Process for openers.
 This method of working and going over the opener lends itself to allow students to construct viable arguments and critique the reasoning of others, which is mathematical practice 3.

 Learning Target: After completion of the opener, I will address the day’s learning targets to the students.
-For today’s lesson, the intended target is “I can determine whether three side lengths can form a triangle.”
+For today’s lesson, the intended target is, “I can solve discount problems using a percent bar model.”
 Students will jot the learning target down in their agendas (our version of a student planner, there is a place to write the learning target for every day).